Pirates vs. Cardinals Player Props Betting Odds

 Goldschmidt Stats

-- Goldschmidt has recorded a base hit in two straight games.
-In his last five games he is batting .316 with two doubles, a home run, a walk and an RBI.
+- Goldschmidt will look for his fourth straight game with a hit in this matchup.
+During his last five outings he is hitting .421 with two doubles, a home run, a walk and an RBI.

 Goldschmidt Recent Games